Programmer

 One secret of web programming is that, from a theoretical point of view, it's really simple.
 A browser somewhere makes a request to your site; based on that, you get some data out of a database; and then you wrap the bits of information you got in some HTML and send it back.
 What makes it trickier is being able to do that tens or hundreds of thousands of times per second, 24 hours a day, on all sorts of different browsers.
 But the algorithmic aspects are largely well understood and already taken care of.

-Asked by Leo over 9 years ago
+Asked by kholoud over 10 years ago

 How do you change a computer application to a mobile app?

-Asked by smile almost 10 years ago
+Asked by smile over 10 years ago

 Generally you don't, but your question gives me an opportunity to explain a few interesting aspects of software engineering, so here we go anyway.